gnemtsov/jest-snapshots-book/README.md

 Jest-snapshots-book is a custom [jest](https://jestjs.io/) reporter that builds html representations of snapshots.

-Jest-snapshots-book reporter recursivly goes through the tested component and all its' parents and grabs all styles.
-Grabbed styles are inserted in the component page.
+Jest-snapshots-book reporter recursivly goes through the tested component and all its' parents and grabs all styles (including those from css-modules).
+This is specifically good for testing React components.
+Grabbed styles are inserted in the component page and you can see styled React component there.

 The reporter takes raw **expected** snapshot content from a component .snap file.
 Then it makes the **actual** snapshot by applying diff from a failed test result to the expected snapshot.

 Each time when jest is run this reporter will produce a book of snapshots with table of contents.
 The book will be placed in the folder "snapshots-book" in the root of your project.

 ![Book example](snapshots-book-example.jpg)

 You can check out your snapshots in the browser instead of manually listing them in your code editor.
-Moreover for React components all styles (including those from css-modules) will be applied, so that you can see styled components in your browser.

 Here is an example of a test file for a paginator React component: